LaunchCodeEducation/linux/content/bash-introduction/demo/_index.md

   - it really is just a shortcut
   - soft link
   - both `python3` and `python3.8` should execute the same program
+  - Enter `python3 --version` & `python3.8 --version`
+    - same program!

-### Edit our program to be callable with a SymLink
+### Edit our Bash script to be executable with a SymLink

 #### Change name back to whattimeisit

-- `rename when whattimeisit`
+- `mv /home/student/bin/when /home/student/bin/whattimeisit`

 #### Create a SymLink pointing to whattimeisit named when

-- `ln -s whattimeisit when`
+- `ln -s /home/student/bin/whattimeisit /home/student/bin/when`
+- look at the contents of the `/home/student/bin` directory: `ls -l /home/student/bin`

 #### How can we run the program?

 - `whattimeisit`
 - `when`

-This explains what Python3 is in /usr/bin -- just a symlink pointing at the actual python3.8 interpreter!
+This explains what Python3 is in `/usr/bin` -- just a symlink pointing at the actual python3.8 interpreter!

 {{% notice note %}}
 In Ubuntu the color scheme of STDOUT is helpful.
-Green files are executable, light blue files are SymLinks, dark blue files are directories, white files are just standard files.
+Green files are executable, light blue files are SymLinks, dark blue files are directories, white files are standard files.
 Not all terminal emulators support color, but it is quite useful when it is around.
 {{% /notice %}}